Sénatus-consulte: Second Empire

-The Sénat could pass sénatus-consultes, acts with the force of law, to adapt France's institutions and modify the French Constitution of 1852.
+The Sénat could pass sénatus-consultes, decrees with the force of law, to adapt France's institutions and modify the French Constitution of 1852.

 Initially used to found and reinforce the imperial and authoritarian character of the Second Empire, sénatus-consultes ended up helping the regime evolve into a 'liberal empire' from the 1860s onwards by giving more powers to the Parlement.

 List of sénatus-consultes passed under the Second Empire (1852–1870)

 Raymond-Théodore Troplong, rapporteur of the sénatus-consulte of 7 November 1852, président of the Sénat from 1852 to 1869.